7th Cavalry Regiment: Cold War and Vietnam

 As part of this reorganization, Company "A" was redesignated 1st Battle Group, 7th Cavalry and assigned to the 1st Cavalry Division.
 Company "B" was redesignated 2nd Reconnaissance Squadron, 7th Cavalry and Company "C" was redesignated 3rd Reconnaissance Squadron, 7th Cavalry and assigned to the 10th Infantry Division.

 After the Korean War, 7th Cavalry was used mainly in a reconnaissance role.
 It received the M14 rifle, along with various other new weapons and equipment (including the Patton tank).
 Also, a few OH-13 helicopters were used by the reconnaissance squadrons.

 Three battalions, the 1st, 2nd and 5th, served during the Vietnam War as the 3rd Brigade of the 1st Cavalry Division.
 3rd Brigade often referred to itself as the "Garryowen Brigade".
 These troopers were armed with the new M16 rifle, M1911A1 Pistols and the M79 grenade launcher.
 The use of Bell UH-1 Iroquois "Huey" helicopters transformed the 1st Cavalry into an "Air-mobile" unit.
-The 2nd Battalion of the 7th Cavalry fought in one of the first American engagements of the Vietnam War, the Battle of Ia Drang.
+The 1st and 2nd Battalions of the 7th Cavalry fought in one of the first American engagements of the Vietnam War, the Battle of Ia Drang.
 Over the course of the war, seven men earned the Medal of Honor while serving with the 7th Cavalry in Vietnam: Private First Class Lewis Albanese, Company B, 5th Battalion; First Lieutenant Douglas B. Fournet, Company B, 1st Battalion; Sergeant John Noble Holcomb, Company D, 2nd Battalion; Second Lieutenant Walter Joseph Marm Jr., Company A, 1st Battalion; Private First Class William D. Port, Company C, 5th Battalion; Specialist Four Héctor Santiago-Colón, Company B, 5th Battalion; and First Lieutenant James M. Sprayberry, Company D, 5th Battalion.

 The other two units, the 3rd and 4th reconnaissance Squadrons, were based in Germany, and South Korea.